The Three Bogatyrs: Ilya Muromets and Nightingale the Robber (2007)

+This is the third installation of the series and the story revolves around Ilya Muromets and his horse defeating Nightingale the Bandit's building-leveling whistle and they both send him to prison.
+Ilya is later dismissed from the Prince of Kiev's service after a dispute over ownership of his beloved stallion.
+When Nightingale escapes from prison, stealing all of the prince's gold and Ilya's horse to boot, Ilya and the Prince captures the bandit.

 How Not to Rescue a Princess (2010)

 The Three Bogatyrs and the Shamakhan Queen or How Not to Rescue a Princess is the fourth film in the animated series and was released December 30, 2010.

 The DVD was released on 17 February 2011 and during the first six weeks made 566,731,786 rubles, breaking the record for Russian animated films and earning a spot as one of the most profitable Russian films in the last 10 years.

 Three Heroes on Distant Shores (2012)

-In English-speaking countries it was distributed as "Three Bogatyrs Far Far away", which was commercially successful despite rather negative reviews.
+In English-speaking countries, it was distributed as "Three Bogatyrs Far Far away", which was commercially successful despite some negative reviews.

-Kolyvan and Baba Yaga plan to take over the palace of the Prince of Kiev.
+The premise is that Kolyvan and Baba Yaga plan to take over the palace of the Prince of Kiev.
 They succeed in their attempt with the help of a singular army—two enormous bunnies.
 They also create a fake source of legitimation, the doubles of the three bogatyrs, who affirm that the charlatans are the legitimate successors of the Prince.
 In the meantime, with the help of further magic, Baba Yaga banishes the real bogatyrs to a remote shore.
-The plot develops through various episodes involving the impostors with their bunnies, the Prince of Kiev with the horse Iulii, the bogatyrs’ wives with the doubles, the real bogatyrs with the indigenous people and a giant gorilla, and the appearance of some characters from the previous series—Tikhon, babka and the dragon Gorynych.
+The plot develops through various episodes involving the impostors with their bunnies, the Prince of Kiev with the horse Iulii, the bogatyrs' wives with the doubles, the real bogatyrs with the indigenous people and a giant gorilla, and the appearance of some characters from the previous series—Tikhon, babka and the dragon Gorynych.

-The film is perhaps most successful in presenting a straight criticism on Russian society and rulers.
-A satire that is undoubtedly addressed at contemporary Russia, but that has in itself recurrent traits of satirical works emerging at different times during the Russian and Soviet era: infatuation with foreign products, blind awe towards foreigners, ineptitude of the rulers to govern, corruption, unfair tax collection, high prices on produce, and swift acceptance of new impostors without any opposition.
+The film is perhaps most successful in presenting a straight criticism of Russian society and rulers.
+It is a satire that is undoubtedly addressed at contemporary Russia, but that has in itself recurrent traits of satirical works emerging at different times during historical Russian and Soviet eras.
+These traits include: infatuation with foreign products and towards foreigners, ineptitude of the rulers to govern, corruption, unfair tax collection, high prices on produce, and swift acceptance of new impostors.
 This type of satirical accent acquires even more weight when followed by shots of nationalist characters, such as the beautiful domes of the village that assume different colors from the reflection of the rising sun.